nuclia/ui-starter/README.md

     ```ts
     import globalCss from '../../../libs/nuclia/libs/search-widget/src/common/_global.scss?inline';
     ```
-  - Replace all the other relative imports starting with `../..` with `@nuclia/ui`, like:
+  - Replace all the other relative imports starting with `../..` by `@nuclia/ui`, like:

     ```ts
     import { loadFonts, loadSvgSprite, setCDN } from '../../core/utils';